This article is about Python and Machine Learning and targets those users who wish to take advantage of Python.

-The phrase “wrapper” means that someone has already wrapped Python code over another language like wrapping any item inside with paper/cloth in real world example.
-So, when you have a Python wrapper around C++ code, that means someone has written some python code that interacts with existing C++ language.
+The phrase “wrapper” means that someone has already wrapped Python code over another language like wrapping any item inside with paper/cloth in real-world example.
+So, when you have a Python wrapper around C++ code, that means someone has written some python code that interacts with the existing C++ language.

 “Modules” are pre-written in Python code that you simply “import” in your Python program and execute easily.

 Thus, Python can be used to make games, do data analysis, control robot and interact with hardware, create GUIs, even to create websites as well as research and development of production systems.